abe-winter/pg13-py/README.md

 ## status

 This is alpha software.
 That means you **should** use it for these reasons:
  1. you're interested in contributing to the library
  1. your organization can benefit from a tool like this and has enough developers to add features where needed
  1. your existing test suite is so slow that people aren't running it

-And you **shouldn't** use it for these reasons:
+But you **shouldn't** use it for these reasons:
  1. don't expect the software to be complete or reliable
-1. don't expect it to accurately mimic your prod SQL server
+ 1. don't expect it to accurately mimic your prod SQL server in all cases
  1. don't expect it to 'just work'

 SQL is a standard, and many implementations don't replicate the standard exactly.
 This one also doesn't.